 Headphone & Speaker Test

-A headphone and speaker test verifies stereo channel balance, frequency response, and driver health using only your browser β no downloads or installs required.
-The human hearing range spans 20 Hz to 20 kHz, and most adults can hear up to 12β16 kHz.
-This free tool checks your audio equipment across all three tests: stereo channel separation, per-frequency tone testing, and a full 10-second frequency sweep from sub-bass to ultra-high.
+A headphone and speaker test verifies stereo channel balance, frequency response, and driver health using only your browser โ no downloads or installs required.
+The human hearing range spans 20 Hz to 20 kHz, and most adults can hear up to 12โ16 kHz.
+This free tool checks your audio equipment across five tests: stereo channel separation, per-frequency tone testing, a full 10-second frequency sweep, deep bass response, and a left/right volume balance check.
+Works with wired headphones, Bluetooth headphones, AirPods, and any audio device recognised by your operating system.

 What Is a Good Frequency Range for Headphones?